Stroke & Carotid Artery Disease Treatment in New Jersey

 At Advanced Vascular Associates, we are experts in the diagnosis and treatment of carotid artery disease.
 Your carotid arteries are the two large blood vessels in your neck that supply your brain with oxygen.
-When one or both become narrowed or blocked by a fatty substance called plaque, you are said to have carotid artery disease.
-Plaque builds up as a result of an unhealthy lifestyle – lack of exercise, unbalanced diet, smoking – or sometimes a family history.
+When one or both become narrowed or blocked by plaque, you have carotid artery disease.
+Plaque builds up as a result of atherosclerosis.

 Signs of Stroke Include:

-- Numbness or Tingling in an arm or leg
+- Numbness/Tingling/ difficulty moving an arm or leg

 - Dizziness or falling down